vltansky/IkaEasy/README.md

 # [IkaEasy](http://ikariam-easy.com/)
 Extension stable on version **0.6.2**.

+# Problems with an extension IkaEasy
+Due to the fact that third parties had access to the extension and integrate advertising to it, it was removed from the Chrome Web Store.
+The fully working extension is available at a [new address](https://chrome.google.com/webstore/detail/ikariam-easy-test/nbgafacaepgodomleebpcjcfgeiceidb).

 IkaEasy - extension for chrome browser that add many useful features to ikariam.
 Make your ikariam really easier!

 Old website (gh-pages branch): http://swat-web.github.io/IkaEasy/